dhanajit96/tdd-assessment/readme.md

 Step 4: In spec/ directory and add a test file string_calculator_spec.rb.
 Write tests before implementing the logic.

-Step 5: Create the String Calculator ClassInside the lib/ directory, \
+Step 5: Create the String Calculator Class Inside the lib/ directory, \
-create a file string_calculator.rb and define a class StringCalculator with an add method.
+Create a file string_calculator.rb and define a class StringCalculator with an add method.

 Note:

-1) i consider that space is not default delimiter only comman and Enter are.
+1) I consider that space is not a default delimiter, only comma and Enter are.